Trump may pardon military men accused or convicted of war crimes: New York Times

 The newspaper reported that the cases of other men are believed to be included in the paperwork, without naming them.

-The White House and the Department of Justice did not immediately respond to requests for comment about the report.
+The Department of Justice declined to comment on the report, while the White House did not immediately respond to a request for comment.

 Legal experts cited in the report said that pardoning several accused and convicted war criminals, including some who have not yet gone to trial, has not been done in recent history, and some worried such pardons could erode the legitimacy of military law.

-Reporting by Timothy Gardner and Nandita Bose; editing by Michelle Price and Diane Craft
+Reporting by Timothy Gardner and Nandita Bose; editing by Michelle Price, Diane Craft and Cynthia Osterman